 I am an undergraduate student studying Environmental Science and Anthropology at the University of British Columbia.
 I am interested in the implications phenological shifts have for the futures of ecosystems, and what we can do to address the ramifications of climate change as a whole.
 Through my involvement with the Temporal Ecology Lab I am hoping to gain a better understanding of the scientific process and how computer software can be used to interpret data.

-April Mahovic – Okanagan Phenological Sampling Consultant (2020 Season)
+Kristian Blackburn – Okanagan Phenological Sampling Consultant (2022 Season)